julianritchey/advanced-solidity/README.md

 ### KaseiCoinCrowdsaleDeployer contract compiled
 ![KaseiCoinCrowdsaleDeployer contract compiled](Evaluation_Evidence/kasei_coin_crowdsale_deployer_contract_compiled.png)
-The KaseiCoinCrowdsale contract was compiled using Solidity compiler 0.5.17 (the compiler version used for all lesson work) in the `SOLIDITY COMPILER` section of Remix - Ethereum IDE.
+The KaseiCoinCrowdsaleDeployer contract was compiled using Solidity compiler 0.5.17 (the compiler version used for all lesson work) in the `SOLIDITY COMPILER` section of Remix - Ethereum IDE.

 ### KaseiCoinCrowdsaleDeployer contract initialized, confirmed and deployed
 #### Contract initialized and confirmed